mui/material-ui/docs/data/joy/components/card/card.md

 ### Media

-You can place a plain image or a video element inside the `CardCover`.
+You can use a plain image or a video element inside the `CardCover`.
 It uses [`object-fit: cover`](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) on the image as a default value.

 {{"demo": "MediaCover.js", "bg": true}}